 Eligibility for setting up a representative office in Vietnam

 Foreign enterprises that have been in existence for at least one year and have overseas operations are eligible to establish a Representative Office in Vietnam.
-The foreign company’s business domain or industry must be relevant to the industry of the desired Representative Office in Vietnam.
-The RO must be founded for market research, promotion, and other non-profit purposes.
+Under Vietnam’s framework for representative offices of foreign traders (commonly implemented under Government Decree No. 07/2016/ND-CP), a foreign trader may be licensed to establish an RO if it meets all key conditions, including:

 What are a Representative Office’s Rights and Obligations in Vietnam?